ATraxLab/Onboarding/README.md

 1. Download and install [Rstudio](https://rstudio.com/products/rstudio/download/) -- note that it has you install R as a first step.
 2. Get [LaTeX](https://www.latex-project.org/get/) for your system (Overleaf can work for most purposes in a pinch).
-3. If you don't have Github, don't worry about it yet.
+3. If you don't have Github, don't worry about it yet--the learning git section below has you covered.

 # Learning software